 Christmas is, for so many, a time to connect with family.
-It’s a time when we gather with those closest to us, to reflect upon the miracle of Jesus coming to earth 2000 years ago, and to remember the joy, peace and hope that Jesus promises us each day.
-Together with our families we share food, exchange presents, make memories and cherish the quality time we have with one another.
+It’s a time when we gather with those closest to us to reflect on the miracle of Jesus coming to earth 2000 years ago and to remember the joy, peace and hope that Jesus promises us each day.
+Together with our families, we share food, exchange presents, make memories, and cherish the quality time we have with one another.
 However, Christmas also presents a special opportunity for families to pray together.
-Through Christmas prayers with our family we can offer each other spiritual support, praying over events that have impacted the year passed and looking ahead to the year to come.
+Through Christmas prayers with our family, we can offer each other spiritual support, praying over events that have impacted the year and looking ahead to the year to come.

 Make the most of technology

 One of the great blessings of living in our modern age is the availability of technology at our fingertips.
 While you may be separated physically from family, when it comes to Christmas prayers for families, technology offers us many ways to remain connected.
 Whether it be through messaging services, phone calls or video calls, we are more equipped than ever to nurture our connection with those we love in places near and far.

 During the Covid-19 lockdowns many churches began hosting events online.
 Many small groups and prayer meetings took place on online platforms.
 In addition, many friendship groups continued to connect through virtual means.
 While there was a physical distance we still managed to remain connected and we continued to support and encourage each other through a challenging season, fulfilling the command of 1 Thessalonians 5:11: “Therefore encourage one another and build each other up, just as in fact you are doing.”

 For many of us Christmas is a busy season.
 With social gatherings, Christmas parties and the logistical requirements of organising Christmas day, the festive season can be somewhat overwhelming.
 And, if we’re not careful, we can let time slip right before our eyes.